will-langdale/matchbox/README.md

 Re-running this script will ensure your clusters stay up to date with changes in both the service, and your data.

-#### Add your dataset to the service
+### Adding to the existing service

 We want everyone to benefit from the hard work you've put into linking up your data.
 We've tried to make it as easy as possible to add new methodologies, or replace old ones with better versions.
 Each dataset will only ever have one "canonical" linking method, even though we might experiment with lots of different ones to improve the service.

+The Company Matching Framework exists in three repositories:

+* Company Matching Framework.
+The Python library installed with `pip install company-matching-framework`
+* Company Matching Framework pipelines.
+A collection of scripts which uses `cmf` to run the "canonical" pipeline that everyone uses
+* Company Matching Framework reporting.
+The dashboard that allows everyone to help to validate links

+To add to the existing service, we need to use the second repo, the pipelines.
 To add or update the canonical link for a dataset:

 * Go to the Company Matching Framework pipeline repo
 * Create a new branch.
 In there:
     * Place your linker script in the `pipelines/` subdirectory
-    * Add any new cleaning functions to the `features/` subdirectory
+    * Add any new cleaning functions to the `cleaning/` subdirectory
     * If it replaces an existing script, delete the old one
     * Add or update the `config.py` to include a reference to your script and dataset.
 Unless you're a data engineer, add your dataset to the end of the `n` queue
 * Create a merge request.
 In it state: